broadinstitute/deepometry/README.md

 - *Learning iteration*: the number of *epochs* for a deep learning training session.
 By default it is set to 512, which might take several days (depends on the size of the training materials and available hardware, especially GPUs).
 - More (hyper)parameters for model training can be set at [model.fit](https://github.com/broadinstitute/deepometry/blob/6f41345f4ddff1cdb2acdfba427274ee03e865f1/deepometry/model.py#L106).

-**<h3>3.
-Evaluation</h3>**
+**<h3>3a.
+Supervised classification</h3>**

-Evaluate a trained model using annotated data.
+Evaluate a trained model using annotated data, or predict labels on unknown/unannotated data.

 Essential user inputs:
 - *Input location*: choose the folder that contains parsed numpy arrays (from step 1).
 - *Output location*: location to store the evaluation outcomes.
 - *Target classification*: choose the target categories to test the classifier.
-- *Input location* **for the model training session**: choose the folder that contains parsed numpy arrays used for training the model (green column).
-This is crucial to ensure the correct reconstruction of categorization, since the training materials should contain all the categories the model has been exposed to.
+It is crucial to retrieve the list of possible classficiation targets from **the model training session** to ensure the correct reconstruction of categorization, since the training materials should contain all the categories the model has been exposed to.
 E.g. there could be a situation that one or some categories are missing in a testing dataset.
 - *Model location* (optional): location of the saved model.
 Input either a folder location or an exact .h5 or .hdf5 file.
 If the provided folder location contains more than one model, the latest .h5 or .hdf5 will be loaded.
 If no folder location is provided, the checkpoint.hdf5 (in deepometry/data/) will be used.

-**<h3>4.
-Prediction</h3>**

-Use a trained model to predict the categories of unknown objects.

-Essential user inputs:
-- *Input location*: choose the folder that contains parsed numpy arrays (from step 1).
-- *Output location*: location to store the prediction outcomes.
-- *Target classification*: choose the target categories to predict.
-- *Input location* **of the model training session**: choose the folder that contains parsed numpy arrays (from step 1).
-This is crucial to ensure the correct reconstruction of categorization, since the training materials should contain all the categories the model has been taught to classify, e.g. there could be a situation that one or some categories are missing in a testing dataset.
-- *Model location* (optional): location of the saved model.
-Input either a folder location or an exact .h5 or .hdf5 file.
-If the provided folder location contains more than one model, the latest .h5 or .hdf5 will be loaded.
-If no folder location is provided, the checkpoint.hdf5 (in deepometry/data/) will be used.

-**<h3>5.
+**<h3>3b.
 Feature extraction</h3>**

 Use a trained model to extract deep learning feature embeddings of unclassified objects (eg. as in weakly supervised learning).